Stanbic Holdings Plc: Merger 2007

 The merger process was completed by 1 June 2008.

-The Post merger structure was a follows:
+The Post merger structure was as follows:

 Post-merger

 After the Merger, the management engaged in restructuring of operation.
 In 2009, CfC Stanbic Holdings began restructuring its group corporate structure including the de-merger of the Insurance Businesses into CfC Insurance Holdings Limited.
-Liberty Holdings Limited came on-board as strategic investor in CfC Insurance Holdings Limited.
+Liberty Holdings Limited came on board as strategic investor in CfC Insurance Holdings Limited.
 The restructure involved consolidating all its insurance businesses to CfC Insurance Holdings Limited and later a de-merger of the insurance arm.
 This was completed in April 2011 with the listing of CfC Insurance Holdings Limited on the NSE through introduction.
 These shares were distributed to CfC Stanbic Holdings shareholders as a form of dividend.
 The Banking and Financial Services Businesses were retained in CfC Stanbic Holdings and remain the core business of the group.
 CfC Insurance Holdings Limited was later renamed Liberty Kenya Holdings Limited as a step of aligning the group to the Liberty group corporate brand.